 - 1. Students accept responsibility to act in a moral and ethical manner when using the computer system and Internet.
 General school rules for behavior and communication apply. - 2.
 Network storage areas and school issued or personal devices may be treated like school lockers or desks.
 Administrators may review email, files, device content, and communications to maintain system integrity and ensure that users are using the system responsibly.
 They may also request access to these types of documents maintained on third-party servers being used for educational purposes.
 Users should not expect that files will always be private. - 3.
 The following are not permitted: - a.
 Sending or displaying offensive messages or pictures. - b.
 Using obscene language - c.
 Harassing, insulting or attacking others - d.
 Tampering with or damaging computers, computer systems or networks - e.
 Violating copyright laws - f.
 Using another's password - g.
 Trespassing in another's folders, work or files - h.
 Wasting limited resources - i.
 Employing the network for personal, commercial, or non-academic purposes - j.
 Circumventing security measures on school/parish or remote computers or networks - k.
-Revealing the personal address or phone number of yourself or any other person without the appropriate prior approval

-4. Violations may result in a loss of access to technology, loss of credit for the class, suspension from school, and other disciplinary action.
+Revealing the personal address or phone number of yourself or any other person without the appropriate prior approval - 4.
+Violations may result in a loss of access to technology, loss of credit for the class, suspension from school, and other disciplinary action.

-I have read the rules for acceptable online behavior, understand the rules, and agree to comply with the above stated rules.
-Should I violate the rules, I understand that I may lose privileges at the school/parish.
-Student Signature Date

-Student Signature Date As the parent or legal guardian of the above named student, I grant permission for her/him to use the school technology and to access the network or computer services such as e-mail, files, cloud storage, websites, and other Internet resources used for educational purposes.
-I understand that all students use a filtered connection to the Internet that is designed to protect them from inappropriate materials.
-I understand that no filter can catch 100% of these sites, but the school makes a good faith attempt in this area.
-I understand there could be disciplinary action if the above named student does not follow the guideline set for acceptable use of the school technology.
+have read the rules for acceptable online behavior, understand the rules, and agree to comply with the above stated rules. should I violate the rules, I understand that I may lose privileges at the school/parish. tudent Signature Date as the parent or legal guardian of the above named student, I grant permission for her/him to use the school technology and to coess the network or computer services such as e-mail, files, cloud storage, websites, and other Internet resources used for ducational purposes.
+I understand that all students use a filtered connection to the Internet that is designed to protect them from happropriate materials.
+I understand that no filter can catch 100% of these sites, but the school makes a good faith attempt in his area.
+I understand there could be disciplinary action if the above named student does not follow the guideline set for coeptable use of the school technology.
+Parent Signature Date dignity of each person and foster social justice within the school environment.
+Schools must actively promote positive student discipline that contributes to the overall success of each child.

-Parent Signature